ScottHarrisonDev/solar-system/server/README.md

 4. Run `yarn build` from the project root, this will compile the project into JavaScript.
 5. Run `node build/index.js` to run the compiled code.

+## Tests
+1. Build the app by running `yarn build` from the project root.
+2. Run `yarn test` from the project root to run tests and view output.

 ## Endpoints
 This API only has a single endpoint: